 For developers who want to prepare their project for the latest Python releases, here’s how to install Python 3.12 in all current Ubuntu releases.

-Python 3.12 now is in Beta development stage.
-It features more flexible f-string parsing, new type annotation syntax for generic classes, support for the Linux
+Python 3.12 finally goes stable.
+It features more flexible f-string parsing, Per-Interpreter GIL, new type annotation syntax for generic classes, support for the Linux

 perf profiler, and many performance improvements, but removed the